OkayDave/sprint_zero/README.md

 ### Slugged

-The `Slugged` concern provides URL-friendly parameterization for your models.
+The `Slugged` concern provides URL-friendly parameterisation for your models.
 When included, it:

 1. Overrides the `to_param` method to create SEO-friendly URLs
 2. Provides a `name_or_title` method that intelligently selects the best identifier for your model